 I have another neighbor who cuts wood for a living and dumps all his wood chips on my farmland across from the house.
 So I scooped some of that goodness and brought it over.

 We want a good, thick layer of mulch in between the beds.
-I think that I needed three tractor scoops for this garden.
+I think that I needed three tractor scoops for this garden (about 12 bags).
 Of course, you can buy wood chips, but you can also use leaves which are free and work well too.

 The mulch will hold the grass and weeds back but take into consideration that you might still have little strands of grass here and there trying to sneak in.
 It’s easy to remove them.